Satyajit018/satyajit018.github.io/_pages/about.md

 My research focuses on understanding the nexus of mechanics, materials, and manufacturing through the development of advanced computational methods.
 Specifically, I am interested in solving large-scale, multiphysics problems that are prevalent in advanced manufacturing and materials systems leveraging mechanistic reduced-order models and AI-based algortihms.

-I am originally from a small town in the southern part of Bangladesh, where I grew up surrounded by nature and a beautiful river just a few steps from my home.
+I am originally from a small town, Magura, located in southern part of Bangladesh.
+I grew up surrounded by nature and a beautiful river named Nabaganga just a few steps from my home.
 I have a passion for teaching and mentoring, and in my free time, I enjoy visiting tranquil places.

 To learn more about me and my research, please explore the other pages on my website.